Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-In a joint letter to the ECB and the European Commission, the European Fintech Association (EFA) and the Payments Innovation Alliance argued that broader access to the digital euro sandbox would “accelerate innovation and ensure the project reflects real market needs.”
+In a joint letter sent directly to the ECB and the European Commission, the European Fintech Association and the Payments Innovation Alliance called for startups and payment innovators to be included in the digital euro sandbox.
+The associations said broader participation would help ensure the project reflects real market needs and practical payment use cases.

 Important Posts